notvolks/SulfurAI-1.3/README.md

 >
 > _Answer: Yes, you can modify every Sulfur script to make your own model, full support for this will come in later updates with user friendly UI._

 ---

+> _I am getting a "path too long" error while extracting, how to fix?_
+>
+> _Answer: This means you are extracting Sulfur as a Zip file.
+Windows has a 100 path limit on zip files so you should either convert the file to .7z or download the provided .7z versions from the releases tab._

+---

 `Send more questions to: nb.volkshub.inquiries@gmail.com`